DylanFM/yente-render/README.md

 ## Important

-At this point in time this requires a [bulk data license](https://www.opensanctions.org/licensing/) from Open Sanctions.
+This requires a [bulk data license](https://www.opensanctions.org/licensing/) from Open Sanctions.

 The steps above will incur charges to your Render account.